 Chargeback and representment amounts don’t necessarily need to be for the full transaction amount.
 How do cardholders and merchants determine the correct amount and validate their claim?

-A cardholder has the right to file a full or partial amount chargeback.
+A cardholder has the right to file a chargeback for either the full or partial amount of the transaction.
 Reasons for a partial amount chargeback could be:

 - The cardholder received and utilized a portion of the services or merchandise.